geoserver/geoserver/doc/en/user/source/styling/sld-extensions/composite-blend.rst

 soft-light
 ..........

 Darkens or lightens the colors, depending on the source color value.
-The effect is similar to shining a diffused spotlight on the backdrop.
+The effect is similar to shining a diffused spotlight on the destination.

 .. list-table::
    :widths: 50 50